PhilipReasa/nothing-suspicious/README.md

 ## About

 Author: Philip Reasa

 This is a quick Next.js app that displays country data.

 I choose to use Next.js because I wanted to learn a new framework.

-The only "extra" thing I did was made the table responsive on smaller screens I did have some fun with styling, but ultimately - Im not a designer so sorry it looks bad.
+The only "extra" thing I did was made the table responsive on smaller screens.

+I did have some fun with styling, but ultimately - Im not a designer so sorry it looks bad.

 ## Getting Started